Community Engagement Guidelines for Mining and Mineral Exploration

 If you have a mineral exploration, prospecting, retention or mining licence in Victoria, then these guidelines are for you.
 They have been developed to provide practical advice on the duty to consult, community engagement plans and models of community engagement.

 These guidelines also outline the Department of Jobs, Precincts and Regions' (the department) expectations of community engagement in the minerals sector.
 The information provided in these guidelines is of a general nature, not specific to any region in Victoria.
 It is linked with the requirements of the Mineral Resources (Sustainable Development) Act 1990 (the Act) and the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019 (the Regulations).
 The Act and the Regulations are administered by the department's Earth Resources Regulation Branch.

 The Act specifies that licensees have a duty to consult with their community across the entire life cycle of a licence from exploration, through to development, operation, closure and rehabilitation.
 Information on how to identify a community, manage community expectations, techniques for consulting and providing information to the community is available in Steps 1, 2 and 5 of this guideline.

 In addition, the Act further requires that community engagement plans (CE Plans) are prepared, to document the commitments that a mining or prospecting licensee (undertaking mining) has made to engage with the community.
-The Regulations stipulate the minimum requirements to be included in a CE Plan.
+The Regulations stipulate the minimum requirements to be included in a community engagement plan.
 Together, these measures aim to improve engagement opportunities between miners and the communities in which they work.